Key Concepts

 There are a multitude of concepts that are important to understand when investing and creating wealth.
 Understanding the concepts that drive investment markets and impact the decision-making process when making investment decisions is critical to ensuring you keep on track and achieve your goals.

-There are many concepts that impact investment decisions, so we have identified several of the most common and most important concepts to be aware of.
+Many concepts impact investment decisions, so we have identified several of the most common and important ones to be aware of.

 About Investing